erwinmagielda/winshield_plus/README.md

 | `>= 6` | Medium |
 | `< 6` | Low |

-The model layer should be read as an engineering blueprint rather than a claim that machine learning is necessary for a simple deterministic formula.
-In this version, the labels are rule-derived so the system remains explainable and easy to validate.
-The value is in the repeatable pipeline: ingest host scan JSON, enrich upstream advisory records, preserve a stable feature schema, train reusable artefacts, run runtime inference, and aggregate CVE-level records back to KB-level decisions.
+The machine learning layer is not presented as a claim that a simple formula needs prediction.
+In this version, the formula defines the training target.
+The value is the surrounding pipeline: consistent feature preparation, reusable preprocessors, runtime inference, CVE-level scoring, clustering, and KB-level aggregation.

-This structure leaves room for richer future inputs without redesigning the pipeline, such as threat intelligence, exploit maturity, asset criticality, endpoint exposure, compensating controls, or real incident outcomes.
+That structure is useful because additional inputs can be introduced later without redesigning the workflow.
+Examples include threat intelligence, asset criticality, exposed services, compensating controls, CISA KEV status, or real incident outcomes.

 | Model | Purpose |
 |---|---|